Madrid’s gastronomy is a dazzling reflection of Spain’s soul: layered

 7. Coque

-With a family history spanning three generations, Coque is a three-Michelin-starred institution run by brothers Mario, Diego and Rafael Sandoval.
-The experience takes diners through different spaces of the restaurant – cocktail bar, wine cellar, kitchen and dining room – on a fully immersive gastronomic journey.
-Its cuisine is innovative, yet deeply connected to Spanish tradition.
+With a family history spanning three generations, Coque is a two-Michelin-starred institution run by brothers Mario, Diego, and Rafael Sandoval.
+The experience takes diners through different areas of the restaurant—the cocktail bar, wine cellar, kitchen, and dining room—on a fully immersive culinary journey.
+Their cuisine is innovative yet deeply rooted in Spanish tradition.

 Address: Calle del Marqués del Riscal, 11, 28010 Madrid, Spain